 Once I hire a financial planner, I don’t need to do anything

 Once you’ve hired a financial advisor you should participate with him.
-A good advisor will help advice and coach you on important decisions that you need to make.
+A good advisor will help advise and coach you on important decisions that you need to make.
 You and your advisor are working towards financial security as a team.

 Financial planning is a quick fix

 A financial advisor can’t snap his fingers and make your financial health perfect.
 Planning is an ongoing process It might take time to plan and set goals for you and your family.
 Financial planning focuses on developing a holistic and long term plan to work towards your outlined goals.

 Financial Advisors know what the market will do

 No one knows how the market will perform.
 You can watch investment news all day and still get it wrong.
 Fiduciaries advise each client uniquely.
 They can’t know what the market will do but they can help keep their clients calm in all markets., focusing on your objectives and not the craziness reported in the financial media.

 Having more designations behind their name means they’re more reliable